PurpleGuitar/python-kickstart-project/readme.md

 The makefile will do the work of building and maintaining your virtual environment as needed.
 It will automatically detect when you make changes to `requirements.txt` and update the virtual environment as needed.

-If you want to force an update just `touch requirements.txt`.
+If you want to force an update to the virtual environment just `touch requirements.txt`.
 If you need to rebuild the virtual environment from scratch, you can delete it using `make clean` and it will rebuild on the next make command.